 From our entrepreneurship programs to our economic impact, from our innovative approach to education to our success in securing patents—ASU is recognized as a higher education leader and innovator by local, national and international organizations.
 The following are a few of our latest honors and rankings.

-For the fifth consecutive year, U.S. News & World Report ranked ASU #1 among the Most Innovative Schools in America, ahead of Stanford and MIT, as well as Duke, Harvard and Cornell.
-The top rating was conferred by leading college officials across the country based on ASU’s curriculum, faculty, students, campus life, technology and facilities.
+For the seventh consecutive year, U.S. News & World Report ranked ASU #1 among the Most Innovative Schools in America, ahead of MIT and Stanford.
+The top rating was conferred by leading college officials across the country based on curriculum, faculty, students, campus life, technology and facilities.

 ASU was selected as The Entrepreneurial University at the Deshpande Symposium for Innovation and Entrepreneurship in Higher Education in 2016.